 Defense minister Noske ordered Reichswehr General Hans von Seeckt to suppress the putsch.
 Von Seeckt refused: “There can be no question of sending the Reichwehr to fight these people.”
 Meanwhile, many military officers had sided with the putschists.
 The government was forced to flee from Berlin to Dresden.
 The SPD members of the government and Otto Wels, head of the SPD, called for a general strike throughout the country.
 Soon, people all over the country went on strike and protested against the coup.
 In Berlin, neither government officials nor the Reichsbank took instructions from Kapp.

 Demonstration against Kapp and Lüttwitz in Bonn

 On 15 March in Bonn, Kathi and Max demonstrated with 50,000 people against the putsch.
-“So many people are here,” Kathi marveled, and she looked happy in spite of all the tension around her.
+“So many people are here,” Kathi marveled, and she looked happy despite the surrounding tension.
 It had not been so easy to get here, for there was no train, no tram, and also the ships participated in the strike.
-“I’d love to see Kapp’s face,” she said, “they have neither electricity nor water in Berlin, nothing is going on, it is great that so many people defend our republic.
+“I’d love to see Kapp’s face,” she said.
+“They have neither electricity nor water in Berlin, nothing is going on.
+It is great that so many people defend our republic.
 You can no longer just putsch against a democratic government!”

 Max stood beside her.
 “Yes,” he said, “it gives me new courage too.
 Yet, many military leaders have joined forces with Kapp and Lüttwitz, and General von Seeckt has refused to protect the government!
-As a soldier, I can feel with him, I would not want to fire at comrades either, but his actions were entirely illegal, Ebert is the Supreme Commander in Chief, and Seeckt has sworn the Reichswehr oath to defend the republic.
-And yet he gets away with it.
+As a soldier, I can feel with him, I would not want to fire at comrades either.
+But his actions were entirely illegal, Ebert is the Supreme Commander in Chief, and Seeckt has sworn the Reichswehr oath to defend the republic.
+And yet, he gets away with it.
 The government has fled.
-We are not lacking democrats, but democrats in the leading positions of the military and civil service.
+We are not lacking democrats, but democrats in the leading positions of the military.
 They won’t stand up for our republic.”

 Red Ruhr Army

 In the Ruhr area, civil unrest and general strikes against the Kapp putsch had escalated into almost a civil war.
-The same day, a “Red Ruhr Army” of between 50,000 and 80,000 left wing workers had been formed.
-Supported by a strike of more than 300,000 miners, they had conquered the whole area.
-In vain Minister of Interior Severing, a brave democrat, had struggled for a non-violent settlement.
-Now government troops and even Free Corps that had supported the putsch were sent to the Ruhr area.
+Some 50,000 and 80,000 left wing workers joined forces in a “Red Ruhr Army”.
+Supported by a strike of more than 300,000 miners, they soon conquered the whole area.
+In vain Minister of Interior Severing, a brave democrat, struggled for a non-violent settlement.
+Now government troops and even Free Corps that had supported the putsch were marching into the Ruhr area.

 Kathi was shaken.
 “Max!”
 It was only a year ago that the Free Corps had bloodily suppressed uprisings in Berlin and other parts of the country, ordered by Defense Minister Noske on behalf of the SPD government.
-Fear brought a lump to her throat, her heart was pounding.
-“I must, Kathi, I must,” said Max, “the government has given orders to fire at workers whose general strike has saved them, who defended our republic with their lives, now they are shot by the very same putschists.
+Fear brought a lump to her throat, and her heart was pounding.
+“I must, Kathi, I must,” said Max.
+“The government has given orders to fire at workers whose general strike has saved them, who defended our republic with their lives.
+Now the very same putschists will shoot them.
 I’ll go there as medic, nothing will happen to me.”
 Kathi hugged him tightly.
 “Take good care of yourself!”

 Hard weeks for Kathi passed.
-It was the greatest armed insurrection Germany had known.
-Reichswehr troops and Free Corps bloodily crushed it, shooting even wounded persons according to martial law until Reichspräsident Ebert stopped the court-martials.
-Thousands of fighting workers, as well as women and innocent bystanders, were killed.
-The Reichswehr stopped itself only at the river Ruhr, as the British occupation forces were threatening to occupy the Bergisches Land due to the breach of the Versailles Treaty.
+Reichswehr troops and Free Corps bloodily crushed the uprising, shooting even wounded persons according to martial law until Reichspräsident Ebert stopped the court-martials.
+Thousands of fighting workers, as well as women and innocent bystanders, lost their lives.
+The Reichswehr stopped only at the river Ruhr, as the British occupation forces were threatening to occupy the Bergisches Land due to the breach of the Versailles Treaty.